inoue-katsumi/cedict/README.md

 ## cedict_pinyin_single.tsv:

 Generated list from 2020 April version of cedict.
+Please see [my blog](https://katsumiinoue.wordpress.com/2020/05/06/single_hanzi_pinyin/) how to interpret the created list.